section-engineering-education/engineering-education/articles/python-frameworks/index.md

 status: publish
 published: true
 url: /engineering-education/python-frameworks/
-title: A look at Python web development frameworks.
+title: A look at Python web development frameworks
 description: What a web framework is, types of frameworks, 5 most used frameworks, installation, and a minimal app in each.
 Which Python web framework is the best fit.
 author: geoffrey-mungai
 date: 2020-08-21T00:00:00-10:00